 The findings revealed that most of the students had medium level of e-readiness towards the online learning.
 Because the reason due to lack of uninterrupted power supply and internet connectivity.
 To have high level of e-readiness towards the online learning students possess their own electronic gadgets and proficient in digital skill, digital learning platforms.
 They must have good infrastructure facilities with internet connectivity.
 The findings were similar with Rodriguez et. al. (2008) who stated the students had comfort with technology and motivation were the related to perceived quality and satisfaction towards e-learning.

 Fig.7 e-readiness of students towards the online learning

-13 Difference between rural and urban students based on e-readiness
+13. Difference between rural and urban students based on e-readiness

 Table 13.
 Mean differences between e-readiness of students based on locality